freeman-lab/spark-janelia/TEAMWORK.md

 # Teamwork!

 This is to help organize usage of spark on Janelia's cluster.
-So long as cluster resources remain limited, we need to work together as a team!
+So long as cluster resources remain limited, and we haven't migrated fully to cloud compute, we need to work together as a team!

 #### How it works: